AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-publishinfo.md

 ---
 description: Catalog annotation string.
-Text string that can be used to identify the catalog version, publish date, etc.
+Text string that can be used to identify the catalog version, publish date, and so on.
 solution: Experience Manager
 title: PublishInfo
 feature: Dynamic Media Classic,SDK/API